Non-stop flights to Manila (MNL)

 In China there are several airports with flights to Manila (8 in total).

-From Beijing, direct flights are offered by Air China (Star Alliance), Cebu Pacific and Philippine Airlines.
+From Guangzhou, direct flights are offered by Cebu Pacific, China Southern and Philippine Airlines.

 From Quanzhou, you can fly non-stop with Philippine Airlines or Xiamen Airlines (SkyTeam).

-From Shanghai, there are 4 airlines that have direct services to Manila, which are AirAsia, Cebu Pacific, China Eastern (SkyTeam) and Philippine Airlines.
+From Shanghai, direct flights are offered by Cebu Pacific, China Eastern (SkyTeam) and Philippine Airlines.

-From Shenzhen, direct flights are offered by AirAsia, Cebu Pacific and Shenzhen Airlines (Star Alliance).
+From Shenzhen, direct flights are offered by Shenzhen Airlines (Star Alliance).
+This is a seasonal route that starts in March and ends in October.

 Flights from Guam to Manila

-In Guam, the only airport that has a direct connection to Manila is Guam.
+Guam is the only city in Guam with direct flights to Manila.
 From Guam, you can fly non-stop with Philippine Airlines or United Airlines (Star Alliance).

 Flights from Hong Kong to Manila

-Hong Kong is the only city in Hong Kong with direct flights to Manila.
+There is 1 airport in Hong Kong that has a direct connection to Manila, which is Hong Kong.
 From Hong Kong, airlines that operate direct flights are AirAsia, Cathay Pacific (Oneworld), Cebu Pacific, Ethiopian Airlines (Star Alliance), Greater Bay Airlines, Hong Kong Express and Philippine Airlines.

 Flights from Indonesia to Manila